ggandor/leap.nvim/README.md

 label set otherwise.

-The rationale behind this is that the probability of the user aiming for the very first target lessens with the number of targets; also, the probability of being able to reach the first target by other means (`www`, `f`, etc.) increases.
+The rationale behind this is that the probability of the user aiming for the very first target lessens with the number of targets; at the same time, the probability of being able to reach the first target by other means (`www`, `f`, etc.) increases.
 That is, staying in place in exchange for more comfortable labels becomes a more and more acceptable trade-off.

-For details on configuring this behaviour, see `:h leap-config`.
+Smart autojump gives the best of both worlds between Sneak (jumps unconditionally, can only use a seriously limited label set) and Hop (labels everything, always requires that one extra keystroke).
+For configuration, see `:h leap-config`.

 ### Resolving conflicts in the first phase